tanushreebanerjee/tanushreebanerjee.github.io/_posts/2022-05-01-skin-lesion.md

 code:
 website:
 ---
-This paper conducts a thorough analysis of the degree to which a model trained on skin lesion classification is biased against underrepresented skin tones in the training dataset.
+This paper analyzes the bias in a model against underrepresented skin tones in the training dataset on the skin lesion classification task.